 - Neal Communities

-The builder list is getting smaller as FishHawk Ranch nears the end of the new construction phase.
+Again, there are only two builders still building in the FishHawk Ranch communities.
 There is a lot involved in purchasing new construction in FishHawk Ranch.
 Please rely on the REALTOR® you hire to guide you and advise you through the new home buying process.

 Hopefully, you will consider hiring me to assist you with purchasing your new FishHawk Ranch home.
 Feel free to reach out to me with any questions or comments.